mysticetus-inc/dotcom/site/content/_index.md

 {{< components/feature-highlight
 	title="Mysticetus Command Center"
 	subTitle="Monitor All Your Operations from Anywhere"
-	text="Command Center displays heads-up map views of all the moving parts of your project: vessels, aircraft, even drones.
+	text="View heads-up display maps of all the moving parts of your project, including your vessel locations, animal sightings, project status.
 Real-time, real-world knowledge, and decision making from a centralized location.
-Follow, support, and drive operations from anywhere on the planet." image="mysticetus-data-driven-decisions.png"
+Follow, manage, and support operations from anywhere on the planet." image="mysticetus-data-driven-decisions.png"
 	buttonText="Learn more"
 	buttonLink="/feature/mitigation/"